librariesio/documentation/overview.md

 * [LibHub](https://github.com/librariesio/libhub) Minimalistic GitHub client for Node.js
 * [Favicon](https://github.com/librariesio/favicon) Generates Libraries.io favicons for a given colour or language
 * [First PR Bot](https://github.com/librariesio/firstprbot) Tweets whenever someone opens their first open source pull request on GitHub
+* [Languages](https://github.com/librariesio/languages) Just the language names and colors from github-lingust

 ## SourceRank
 SourceRank is the name for the algorithm that we use to index search results.
 The maximum score for SourceRank is currently around 30 points.